JarryShaw/MacDaily/README.md

   -v, --verbose         run in verbose mode, with detailed output information
 ```

-&emsp; If arguments omit, `jsdaily update npm` will __NOT__ update outdated packages of Ruby.
-And when using `-p` or `--package`, if given wrong package name, `jsdaily update npm` might give a trivial "did-you-mean" correction.
+&emsp; If arguments omit, `jsdaily` will __NOT__ update outdated packages of Ruby.
+And when using `-p` or `--package`, if given wrong package name, `jsdaily` might give a trivial "did-you-mean" correction.

 <a name="update_pip"> </a>

-4. `pip` -- Python packages
+4. `pip` -- Python Package

 &emsp; As there\'re all kinds and versions of Python complier, along with its `pip` package manager.
-Here, we support update of following --
+Here, we support update of the following --

- - Python 2.\*/3.\* installed through Python official disk images
+ - Python 2.\*/3.\* installed through Python official disk images (`*.dmg`)
- - Python 2.7/3.6 installed through `brew install python@2/python`
+ - Python 2/3 installed through `brew install python@2/python`
- - PyPy 2.7/3.5 installed through `brew install pypy/pypy3`
+ - PyPy 2/3 installed through `brew install pypy/pypy3`

-And the man page shows as below.
+And the man page for `jsdaily update pip` shows as below.

 ```
 $ jsdaily update pip --help